 Heat and/or ice application

-Heat and/or ice application, to reduce localized pain.
 Generally, ice is recommended to relieve pain or discomfort directly after an activity that has caused the pain.
-Heat application is recommended to relax the muscles, and promote blood flow and a healing environment.
-See Heat and Cold Therapy Information Center.
+Applying heat is recommended to relax the muscles, and promote blood flow and a healing environment.

 Stretching is recommended, beginning with hamstring stretching and progressing over time.
 In addition, special attention should be paid to stretching the hamstrings twice daily in order to alleviate stress on the low back.
 The exercise program should be controlled and gradually increase over time.